raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - Auto-enabled
 - Daily full backups
 - Transaction logs updated every 5 minutes
-- 7 day retention, max 35 days
+- **7 day retention, max 35 days**
 - DB snapshots are manually triggered by user but can be retained as long as you want

+## RDS – Storage Auto Scaling

+- Helps you increase storage on your RDS DB instance **dynamically**
+- When RDS detects you are **running out of free database storage**, it scales automatically
+- Avoid manually scaling your database storage
+- You have to set **Maximum Storage Threshold** (maximum limit for DB storage)

 ## RDS Multi-AZ: